komuw/naz/README.md

 ## Features
 #### 1. async everywhere
 SMPP is an async protocol; the client can send a request and only get a response from SMSC/server 20mins later out of band.
-It thus makes sense to write yur SMPP client in an async manner.
+It thus makes sense to write your SMPP client in an async manner.
 We leverage python3's async/await to do so.
 And if you do not like python's inbuilt event loop, you can bring your own. eg; to use [uvloop](https://github.com/MagicStack/uvloop);
 ```python
 import naz